lolriven/raylib_networking_example/README.md

 When a client is started it will attempt to connect to the server (on localhost by default).
 Once conncected it will spawn a player with a peset color that the client can move around with the arrow keys.
 Different colored player objects for other clients will be shown in the window, updating with the respective client.
 Each client maintains a local simulation state that represents the gameplay state that it is aware of.
 The server also maintains a state of the last known positon of each connected player.

+### Notes
 This example is not a robust networking system and is only intended as a simple example of how to setup a basic client/server system.
 Game networking is a very complex subject with many subtle nuances.
+Networking is not something that can just be attached to a single player game.
+A game needs to be built with networking in mind from the ground up.
+Even in this simple example, the core gameplay system is built into the networking layer, not the main application.
+Network games must be designed to take latency and data loss into account.
+If your game relies on every player having the exact same gamestate at the same time, then it will not work well in a network environment.

 Different network setups are required for different kinds of games.
+For good networking you will need to research the best solution for game type.
 For action games a good place to start is the information released by Valve regarding how the game Half Life handled networking. https://developer.valvesoftware.com/wiki/Source_Multiplayer_Networking https://developer.valvesoftware.com/wiki/Lag_compensation https://developer.valvesoftware.com/wiki/Latency_Compensating_Methods_in_Client/Server_In-game_Protocol_Design_and_Optimization